 3. Public art revenues, which shall be transferred to the authority not later than February 1 of the year for which those revenues have been appropriated;

-4. Except for funds listed in subsection ((B.))C.1. of this section, state and federal funds for cultural purposes, which shall be transferred to the authority within ten business days of receipt by King County of the funds from the federal or state governments; and
+4. Except for funds listed in subsection ((B.))A.1. of this section, state and federal funds for cultural purposes, which shall be transferred to the authority within ten business days of receipt by King County of the funds from the federal or state governments; and

 5. All other funds and fees appropriated to the arts and cultural development fund and for cultural purposes, which funds and fees shall be transferred to the authority within ten business days of receipt by King County.

+B.1.
+Beginning in 2020, at least one hundred-twenty-five days before the end of each fiscal year, the cultural development authority shall transmit its budget for the following fiscal year to the county executive.
+At least ninety-five days before the end of each fiscal year, the county executive shall transmit the cultural development authority budget to the clerk of council in both electronic and hard copy form, along with a motion accepting the cultural development authority budget.
+The clerk shall distribute the cultural development authority budget and the motion accepting the cultural development authority budget to all councilmembers and the lead of the budget and fiscal management committee or its successor committee.
+Beginning in 2020, the cultural development authority shall transmit its budget for the following fiscal year together with the other financial information required in subsection B.2. to this section to the county executive after it has been approved by the cultural development authority board.
+The cultural development authority budget shall identify the budgeted operating and capital expenditures and full-time equivalent positions for the following fiscal year.

+2. The cultural development authority shall also transmit supporting data, including, but not limited to, a statement of assets and liabilities, a description of significant changes in the budget for the following fiscal year compared to the current fiscal year budget and a financial plan that includes actual expenditures, revenues and reserves for the preceding fiscal year and estimates of all expenditures, revenues and reserves for the current fiscal year and the following five years.
+For exemplary purposes only, the financial plan transmitted with the cultural development authority budget for fiscal year 2021 shall consist of the cultural development authority’s actual expenditures, revenues and reserves for 2019, estimates of all the cultural development authority's expenditures, revenues and reserves for 2020 and years 2021 through 2025.

+3. Unless the council passes a motion rejecting the cultural development authority budget at least thirty days before the end of the fiscal year, in the following fiscal year, the county shall transfer to the authority balances in any of the funds referenced in subsection A.1. through A.5. of this section.

-D. If the council does not accept the cultural development authority budget for the next fiscal year by motion before December 31 of the current fiscal year, then, in the next fiscal year, the county shall not transfer to the authority any balances in any of the funds referenced in subsection C.1. through C.5. of this section until after the council accepts by motion a cultural development authority budget.
+4. If the council passes a motion rejecting the cultural development authority budget for the next fiscal year at least thirty days before the end of the current fiscal year, then, in the next fiscal year, the county shall not transfer to the authority any balances in any of the funds referenced in subsection A.1. through A.5. of this section until after the council accepts by motion a cultural development authority budget.

-((C. King)) E. The ((C))county shall not transfer moneys and fees designated or appropriated to the King County landmarks commission for land use regulation and archaeological management purposes.
+C. ((King)) The ((C))county shall not transfer moneys and fees designated or appropriated to the King County landmarks commission for land use regulation and archaeological management purposes.

-SECTION 15.
+SECTION 14.
 Ordinance 14482, Section 19, and K.C.C.
 2.49.180 are hereby amended to read as follows: